torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 conda activate genelab-utils
 ```

-Once the `genelab-utils` environment is active, use `pip` to instal the `dp-tools` package by running the following command:
+Once the `genelab-utils` environment is active, use `pip` to install the `dp-tools` package by running the following command:

 ```bash
 pip install git+https://github.com/torres-alexis/dp_tools.git@amplicon_updates